Alcohol in Iran: Pahlavi era (1925–1979)

+Islamic Republic (1979–present)

+After taking power in the Iranian Revolution in 1979, all Muslim citizens are forbidden from consuming alcohol under the laws of the Islamic Republic with some exceptions.

 Allowances for non-Muslims

 Officially recognized non-Muslim minorities are allowed to produce alcoholic beverages for their own consumption and for religious rites such as the Eucharist.
 Two of the four religious minorities guaranteed representation in the parliament (Majlis) – Armenians and Assyrians – are Christian, the former being chiefly Armenian Apostolic.

-This practice is not respected in some political cases like the one involving Afarin Neyssari and husband Karan Vafadari, both arrested, among other charges, for possessing and serving alcohol during mixed gatherings held in their home, though they are Zoroastrians, a monotheistic religion that predates Islam.

 Bringing alcohol into Iran is illegal.

 Drunk driving

-In 2011-2012, the Iranian Traffic Police withdrew the driving licenses of 829 drivers, including 43 women, who had failed to pass alcohol and drug tests.
+In 2011–2012, the Iranian Traffic Police withdrew the driving licenses of 829 drivers, including 43 women, who had failed to pass alcohol and drug tests.
 Alcohol tests taken from drivers in Tehran in the period of 20 April-20 May 2012 showed that 26% of them were drunk.
 Because the country has no public bars or similar venues, consumption of alcohol takes place at home, behind closed doors.